ja-ortiz-uniandes/Alejandro-code-samples/README.md

-# DIME-code-sample
+# Alejandro Ortiz code sample portfolio

-Thank you for visiting my repo for my code samples for DIME!
+Thank you for visiting my repo for my code samples !

 It is recommended to look at the Associated report, before looking at the the actual script or markdown file.